JeremyPerson.com

 • Because Nordstrom doesn’t have many rules, employees don’t have to worry whether they are breaking any.

-• Nordstrom would rather hire nice people and teach them to sell, than hire sales people and teach them to be nice.
+• Nordstrom would rather hire nice people and teach them to sell, then hire salespeople and teach them to be nice.

 • At Nordstrom, the priority is on Selling, and the key to successful selling is providing outstanding customer service.